-Is There "Quality" Education Online?
+Is There "Quality" Education From a Distance?

 Has education in America become “watered down” by the expanding presence of online colleges and universities?
 Is “distance education and distance learning” diminishing the overall quality of education in our country?
 Why are there so many online schools, and are they considered as serious competition for traditional universities in the education marketplace?